dokuwiki/dokuwiki-extensionmirror/README.md

     ./extensionmirror.php -d /path/to/data

+You can also download the current `master` of DokuWiki itself (in addition to all extensions) using the `-w` option:

+    ./extensionmirror.php -w

 ## Use OpenGrok for fast search

 Use docker to run [Opengrok](http://oracle.github.io/opengrok/) on top of the `data/src` directory: